 - Schizo-Phrenzy, a platform game, has the lead private inspector chase after a masked baby... while avoiding monsters that randomly appear.

 - The protagonist of 1997 Blade Runner video game, Ray McCoy, often seems a little bit dim and sometimes overly impressionable.

 - The game "Defective" from the IGN Pirate Kart is about this trope.
 The player takes the role of a detective shooting people, and then has to navigate through pools of imagined blood.

 - As of Tekken 4, detective Lei Wulong's girlfriend broke up with him because he'd rather solve cases rather than spend time with her.
 Considering he's not found another girl even until Tekken 6, he likely is still a huge workaholic.
 (Note that every time Lei enters a Tekken tournament, it's always because of a case he's on at that time.)

-- Furudo Erika, the entitled detective in Episode 5 and 6 of Umineko no Naku Koro ni, is first introduced as a Purity Sue but quickly turns out to be an arrogant, unempathic Attention Whore who is excited by the murders occuring, and treated even her boyfriend cheating on her as a criminal case.
+- Erika Furudo, the entitled detective in Episode 5 and 6 of Umineko: When They Cry, is first introduced as a Purity Sue but quickly turns out to be an arrogant, unempathic Attention Whore who is excited by the murders occuring, and treated even her boyfriend cheating on her as a criminal case.
 She describes herself as an "intellectual rapist".
 With a chopstick fetish.
 Yeah.